Puzznic

 Puzznic (パズニック, Pazunikku) is a tile-matching video game developed and released by Taito for arcades in 1989.
-It was ported to the Nintendo Entertainment System, Game Boy, PC Engine, X68000, Amiga, Atari ST, Amstrad CPC, Commodore 64, MS-DOS, and ZX Spectrum between 1990 and 1991.
+It was converted to the Nintendo Entertainment System, Game Boy, PC Engine, X68000, Amiga, Atari ST, Amstrad CPC, Commodore 64, MS-DOS, and ZX Spectrum between 1990 and 1991.
 Home computer ports were handled by Ocean Software; the 2003 PlayStation port was handled by Altron.
-The arcade and FM Towns versions had adult content, showing a naked woman at the end of the level; this was removed in the international arcade release (but not the US one) and other home ports.
-A completed Apple IIGS version was cancelled after Taito America shut down.
+The arcade and FM Towns versions have adult content, showing a naked woman at the end of the level; this was removed in the international arcade release (but not the US one) and other home ports.
+The completed Apple IIGS port was never officially released, but subsequently leaked, after Taito America shut down.

 Puzznic bears strong graphical and some gameplay similarities to Taito's own Flipull/Plotting.

 Gameplay

 Puzznic is a game which challenges players to clear blocks by matching identical patterns in straight lines.
 What starts out simple becomes increasingly complex as block movement is hindered by solid barriers and shifting platforms.
 Players can choose from multiple puzzle paths after the initial levels, ensuring that getting stuck does not halt progress altogether.